2020 Graduate Award Recipients

 Williams’s improved research and public-speaking skills were noticed by the director of his local Red Cross chapter and he was selected to help with many special projects and as the spokesperson for an initiative to address and reduce veteran suicides.
 His degree has enabled him to fulfill a role in response to COVID-19 where he serves as a crucial advisor in organizational disease management, surveillance, and prevention.

 Patricia A. Tolan, of Simpsonville, South Carolina, completed an Associate in Science in Nursing in October 2019, with honors.
 She is currently working with the State of South Carolina’s COVID-19 response division.

 Since first becoming an LPN in 2014 and then passing the CPNE—on the first try—in 2019 and becoming an RN, Tolan’s nursing goals have evolved.
-She plans to study holistic nursing to focus on her patients’ wellness and intends to earn her bachelor’s in nursing with Excelsior College with the goal of becoming a holistic certified FNP.
+She plans to study holistic nursing to focus on her patients’ wellness and intends to earn her bachelor’s in nursing with Excelsior University with the goal of becoming a holistic certified FNP.
 She would like to open her own practice and care specifically for families with special needs and those who are underserved in her community, as she has personal experience as a mother of a child with special needs.

 In addition to her associate degree from Excelsior, Tolan graduated from Piedmont Technical College’s practical nursing program in 2013 at the top of her class.
 She was named outstanding graduate in the practical nursing program and received the college’s Distinguished Student Award.

 Shirley R. Drevo, nominated by Cynthia S. Wanek